 I am in a UCI Continuing Education, Foreign Exchange, or Executive Education program.
 How can I access the UCI Libraries' licensed online resources?

-The answer depends on whether you are granted an sponsored UCInetID and password as part your program.
+The answer depends on whether you were granted a UCInetID and password as part your program.

-Only UCI faculty, or management-level staff members, or their designees may sponsor someone.
-The UCI Libraries cannot grant sponsored UCInetID’s because that is outside of our jurisdiction.
-Please speak with your program manager.
+- Only UCI faculty, or management-level staff members, or their designees may sponsor someone for UCInetID.
+The UCI Libraries cannot grant UCInetID’s because that is outside of our jurisdiction.
+Please speak with your program administrator.

 I’m a graduate of another UC campus.
 Does that grant me remote access privileges for UCI Libraries' licensed online resources?